HTNG/htng-express/docs/README.md

 # HTNG ExpressPMS Documentation

-This is the HTNG ExpressPMS documentation repository
+This is the HTNG ExpressPMS documentation repository.
+This repository contains the Markdown Source files for the documentation.
+Full user documentation is available on Stoplight at https://htng.stoplight.io/docs/htng-express-pms-integrations/72b66de24898e-htng-express-pms-integration-spec-v1-0

 ## Usage

-Documentation is available at https://pms-express.arvoia.com/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config#/ This is updated sporadically, but is maintained

-Model examples are available as JSON Schema documents at https://pms-express.arvoia.com/showresmodel

-Versioning docs for the specification as a whole are available in the versioning.md document
+Documents in this repository are the Markdown source files used to generate and maintain the Stoplight documentation site.
+If you make any additions or changes, please treat them as a Pull Request from this repository.

+All documents must be vetted and version controlled.
+This is extremely important for maintaining the integrity of the documentation effort

+Anyone who is uncomfortable with maintaining Markdown documents may use the integrated Discussion board to discuss any potential documentation changes or amendments

+We are an open community of practice, please do not hesitate to air your views!

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.